RayPT808/activitytracker/README.md

 #### Content

-+ Favicon were taken from Favicon.io.
++ Favicons were taken from Favicon.io.

-+ For responsiveness test and adjusting smaller design flaws Google Chrome Developer Tools was used.
++ For the responsiveness test and adjusting smaller design flaws, Google Chrome Developer Tools was used.

 #### Code

-+ The initial structure is based on CI's own boilerplate code. <https://github.com/Code-Institute-Org/ci-full-template>
++ The initial structure is based on CI's boilerplate code. <https://github.com/Code-Institute-Org/ci-full-template>

-+ Code snipets, ideas were taken from the following repositories:
++ Code snippets, ideas were taken from the following repositories:

 + <https://docs.fittrackee.org/en/features.html>